 Premiere Date and New TeaserMark your calendars, send ravens inviting friends and family to a viewing party, and get ready to face winter in spring, when Game of Thrones final season premieres on Sunday, April 14th.
 HBO has finally announced when the long-awaited season will debut.
 And not only did they give us an official start date, they did it with a great new, symbolic teaser.
 “Crypts of Winterfell” shows Jon, Sansa, and Arya walking through Winterfell’s underground tomb past the statues of Lyanna Stark, Catelyn, and Ned.
 They then find statues of themselves, but that bit of horror is interrupted by even more terror, when ice from the White Walkers starts to take over.

 Is it spring yet?
 Cause we can’t wait for winter.

-HBO released a new promo for their upcoming 2019 slate during this year's Golden Globes, and it featured our best look yet at the show's final season.
-While Sansa greeting Daenerys at Winterfell was brief, here's why it revealed a lot more than you might think.
+HBO released a new promo for their upcoming 2019 slate during this year’s Golden Globes, and it featured Sansa greeting Daenerys at Winterfell.
+Here’s why it revealed a lot more than you might think.